engdan77/smartbox/README.md

 For the MQ2 sensor to driven by 5v but ESP8266 expect 3.3v I had to use a [voltage divider](https://en.wikipedia.org/wiki/Voltage_divider) of 1000 ohm and 220 ohm that turned out well.

 ## Class diagram

+This is an overview of the relationship between classes written in the Micropython source code.

 ```mermaid
 classDiagram